CTurt/CTC/README.md

 Finally, every byte's bit code is looked up, and written to the output.

 ### Results
-This README.md file is reduced by about 20% when compressed.
+This README.md file is reduced by about 20 percent when compressed.

+A 100 by 100 blank bitmap is reduced by about 70 percent when compressed, and will reduce even more if compressed again.